PapaPingouin/Crawler/README.md

 * remove config.php and make a config.php.sample
 * change README format
 * type to links (abs/rel), schema modification
+* distance to links, schema modification : used to hide backward links.
+Value is click difference between from and to

 TODO
 --